openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 [Hello Query Device C++ Sample](../../../samples/cpp/hello_query_device/README.md) can be used to print out supported data types for all detected devices.

-### Quantized data types specifics
+### Quantized Data Types Specifics

-Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities. u1/u8/i8 data types are used for quantized operations only, i.e. those are not selected automatically for non-quantized operations.
+Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities. u1/u8/i8 data types are used for quantized operations only, i.e., those are not selected automatically for non-quantized operations.

-See [low-precision optimization guide](@ref openvino_docs_model_optimization_guide) for more details on how to get a quantized model.
+See the [low-precision optimization guide](@ref openvino_docs_model_optimization_guide) for more details on how to get a quantized model.

-> **NOTE**: Platforms that do not support Intel® AVX512-VNNI have a known "saturation issue" which in some cases leads to reduced computational accuracy for u8/i8 precision calculations.
+> **NOTE**: Platforms that do not support Intel® AVX512-VNNI have a known "saturation issue", which in some cases leads to reduced computational accuracy for u8/i8 precision calculations.
-> See [saturation (overflow) issue section](@ref pot_saturation_issue) to get more information on how to detect such issues and possible workarounds.
+> See the [saturation (overflow) issue section](@ref pot_saturation_issue) to get more information on how to detect such issues and possible workarounds.

-### Floating point data types specifics
+### Floating Point Data Types Specifics

 Default floating-point precision of a CPU primitive is f32.
 To support f16 IRs the plugin internally converts all the f16 values to f32 and all the calculations are performed using native f32 precision.
 On platforms that natively support bfloat16 calculations (have AVX512_BF16 extension) bf16 type is automatically used instead of f32 to achieve better performance, thus no special steps are required to run a model with bf16 precision.